gohryt/programming-languages-research/DEBUGGERS.md

 When GDB attaches to a stripped binary, it reads the build-ID from the ELF, sends it to the servers listed in `DEBUGINFOD_URLS`, and caches the response under `$XDG_CACHE_HOME/.debuginfod_client/`.
 Distribution servers — `debuginfod.archlinux.org`, `debuginfod.ubuntu.com`, Fedora's, and `debuginfod.elfutils.org` (a federated front-end that fans out to multiple upstreams) — index every package's `.debug` files and source trees and serve them globally.
 Ubuntu, Arch, and Fedora auto-enable the client via shell profile.

 The implication for language design: **debug info becomes a separate concern from the binary and can be retrieved on demand by the debugger**.
 A language emitting standard DWARF with build-IDs gets the entire debuginfod ecosystem for free.
 Delve (Go debugger) supports it; Valgrind and KDE Crash Report do too.
-One notable gap: AddressSanitizer, which symbolizes in-process at crash time, cannot asynchronously pull debug info over HTTP — sanitizers need their symbols at link time or not at all.
+Sanitizer symbolization is more constrained because crash-time reporting may run in-process or in a tightly controlled helper, but modern sanitizer flows commonly delegate to external symbolizers such as `llvm-symbolizer`; debuginfod can participate when the symbolizer and distribution are built/configured for it.

-The broader pattern is content-addressed symbol distribution: Microsoft's symsrv + SymbolSource has offered a similar service for PDB files for decades, keyed on the PE `.debug_info` GUID + age. debuginfod's contribution is making this ecosystem *default-on* for open-source stripped Linux binaries.
+The broader pattern is content-addressed symbol distribution: Microsoft's symsrv + SymbolSource has offered a similar service for PDB files for decades, keyed on the PDB signature/GUID plus age. debuginfod's contribution is making this ecosystem *default-on* for open-source stripped Linux binaries.

 Source: https://sourceware.org/elfutils/Debuginfod.html and https://sourceware.org/gdb/onlinedocs/gdb/Debuginfod.html